-The Corpse of Anna Fritz is a 2015 Spanish thriller feature film directed by Hèctor Hernández Vicens from a screenplay co-written with Isaac P. Creus.
+The Corpse of Anna Fritz is a 2015 Spanish horror feature film directed by Hèctor Hernández Vicens from a screenplay co-written with Isaac P. Creus.

 Anna Fritz is a very famous and beautiful actress, considered one of the most desired women in the world.
 Suddenly, she dies.

 Pau works as an orderly at the hospital where Anna Fritz was taken to.
 Pau is a shy and introverted youth.
 Often, when the body of a young woman is brought to the morgue, he can’t resist watching her.
 When he enters the morgue with the corpse of Anna Fritz, he takes a picture of her naked body and sends it to his friend Ivan.

 Ivan and Javi are Pau’s only friends and go to visit him at the hospital.
 They are a little drunk and Ivan wants to see the naked body of Anna Fritz.
 She is there.
 They can’t lose this opportunity…